-Fluoride Treatments Question: Do adults need fluoride treatments?
+Do adults need fluoride treatments?
 My dentist wants to give me fluoride treatments, but do they really help at age 48?
-I don’t want to pay for it if it’s unnecessary.
-Answer: Typically, fluoride treatments end at age 14; that’s when insurance companies stop paying for topical fluoride treatments.
+I don't want to pay for it if it's unnecessary.

 However, fluoride can help at any age.
 Let me explain why.

 Fluoride is similar to calcium, except that it has an extra electron, and therefore is more willing to bond to tooth structure in the place of calcium.
 Of course, like calcium, fluoride is a hard substance that makes the tooth strong.

 At age 48, if you have lots of crowns with leaky margins, areas of tooth erosion, or areas of abfraction (damaged areas of teeth with exposed dentin) then fluoride treatment can make these areas stronger, more resistant to decay, and less sensitive to hot and cold.